MiningTcup/Roblox-Multi-Instance/README.md

   4. You can now open as many Roblox instances as you want on the same device, granted they are on seperate accounts.

 How it works:

-  Basically,
   ```c#
   new Mutex(true, "ROBLOX_singletonMutex");
   ```
-  takes control of the part of Roblox thats says "No multi-instance for you!" and disables it.
+  Basically, this line of code takes control of the part of Roblox that says "No multi-instance for you!" and disables it.
+You can look at the entire code file in